-1. Adopt: The SDG copies an International Generic Indicator into the new FSC National Forest Stewardship Standard.

-- 2. Adapt: The SDG reviews and revises an International Generic Indicator in order to address terminology, scope or effectiveness in measuring conformance to a Criterion. - 3.
-Drop: The SDG may omit an International Generic Indicator where it is determined to be inapplicable or otherwise non-contributing in measuring conformance to a Criterion. - 4.
-Add: The SDG may suggest additional Indicators in order to better establish conformance to a Criterion as appropriate in a Canadian context.
+- 1. Adopt: The SDG copies an International Generic Indicator into the new FSC National Forest Stewardship Standard. - 2.
+Adapt: The SDG reviews and revises an International Generic Indicator in order to address terminology, scope or effectiveness in measuring conformance to a Criterion\. - 3.
+Drop: The SDG may omit an International Generic Indicator where it is determined to be inapplicable or otherwise non-contributing in measuring conformance to a Criterion\. - 4.
+Add: The SDG may suggest additional Indicators\ in order to better establish conformance to a Criterion\ as appropriate in a Canadian context.

-In 2016, one draft version of the Standard was submitted for public consultation and comment.
-This other draft is now ready for public review and comment.
-During this 60-days consultation, a testing program will evaluate the auditability and implementability of the Standard, as well as several key topics and Indicators.
+Two draft versions of the Standard were submitted for public consultation and comment.
+Another draft was also submitted for targeted consultation and discussion.
+In addition, a testing program evaluated the auditability and implementability of the Draft 3 of the Standard, as well as several key topics and Indicators\.

-The final draft Standard will be submitted to the FSC Canada Board of Directors, who will endorse the submission of the Standard to FSC's Policy and Standards Committee for final approval later this year.
+The final draft Standard was submitted to the FSC Canada Board of Directors, who endorsed the submission of the Standard to FSC's Policy and Standards Committee for final approval.